Ship prompts and Agent Skillsthat hold up in production.

 Keys are encrypted per organization.
 Never logged, never sent to a client, never used outside the workflows you trigger.

-One workbench, two ways to work in it.
+One workbench.
+Two ways to work in it.

-- Personal library with fragments and versions.
+- Personal library of prompts and Agent Skills with fragments and versions.

 - Every provider, one editor, BYOK.